-I am against legalizing same-sex marriage for two reasons, one being religious, the other non-religious (sociological and legal).
+I am against the legalization of same-sex marriage for two reasons, one religious, the other non-religious (sociological and legal).

 As regards the religious reason, I do not expect non-religious people to agree with me.
 Of course not.
 Just as I don't turn to their irreligious worldview to make sense of anything, neither do I expect them to partner with me.
 That's the way worldviews work.
 Everyone has one.
 They do not, at significant points, overlap.

-Regarding the non-religious reasons, here is where the irreligious and religious can join in principled (we would hope) dialogue rather than knee-jerk ad hominem stereotyping.
-We can diakogue without name-calling and stereotyping, right?
+Regarding non-religious reasons, here is where the irreligious and religious can join in principled (we would hope) dialogue, rather than ad hominem stereotyping (sadly, some on both sides do this.).
+We can dialogue without name-calling, right?

 Homosexuality and the Bible: Two Views, by Dan O. Via and Robert Gagnon

 The Bible and Homosexual Practice: Texts and Hermeneutics, by Robert Gagnon.
 This is probably the book to read, within this worldview and from this perspective..